Top US trade official voices concern over Peru logging

 The seizure was considered a rare victory against organized crime, but the director of Peru’s forest inspection service was soon dismissed.
 Following his removal, inspections to detect illegally harvested timber were scaled back and prosecutions remained slow to advance.

-Peru’s Agency for the Supervision of Forest Resources is responsible for investigating the origin of the country’s timber exports, shining a light on discrepancies that could indicate illegal harvesting.
+Peru’s Agency for the Supervision of Forest Resources, known by its Spanish acronym, OSINFOR, is responsible for investigating the origin of the country’s timber exports, shining a light on discrepancies that could indicate illegal harvesting.
 The agency is considered a thorn for industry advocates seeking timber concessions.

+Rolando Navarro, who was fired as head of the forestry inspection service in January 2016 after effective enforcement that led to record seizures of illegal wood, said Thursday that the agency has since been largely crippled by Peru’s government.
+Key inspectors quit as morale sank and the agency began to avoid inspecting zones where illegal logging was known to be rampant, he said.

+“All this time they’ve made every effort to weaken OSINFOR,” he said from Washington, where he is a fellow at the nonprofit Center for International Environmental Law.

 If the U.S. trade representative does request consultations with Peru and the talks do not resolve the matter, the case would advance through a lengthy road that could end in trade sanctions.